CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

 1. Click the **Execute Query** button in the query tab to run the query.

     > This query should now work.
-If you see an empty result set, this is because the indexer has not finished indexing all of the documents in the collection.
+If you see an empty result set, this is because the indexer has not finished indexing all of the documents in the Container.
 Simply rerun the query until you see a non-empty result set.

 ### Implement Upsert using Response Status Codes